CSCfi/csc-user-guide/docs/apps/lazypipe.md

    *   number of computing cores to use ( default 8 )
    *   email notifications

-After that your lazypipe task is submitted to the batch job system for excution.
+After that your Lazypipe task is submitted to the batch job system for execution.

 ## More information